 If you have information on a product that you like, please e-mail me at firstname.lastname@example.org. so I can add it to the list shown here.
 The products listed below are in alphabetical order.

-I used to use high quality plaster for all my modelling, but later found out that the highest quality plaster is more or less a mixture of cheap plaster and concrete.
-I've experimented with this and found that 3 parts plaster of paris mixed with 2 parts concrete will have almost the same durability as dental plaster, but costs only as much as plaster of paris.
+I used to use high quality plaster for all my modelling, but later found out that the highest quality plaster is more or less a mixture of cheap plaster and cement.
+Cement is the binder in concrete without the rocks and you can find it at most lumber yards.
+I've experimented with this and found that 3 parts plaster of paris mixed with 2 parts cement will have almost the same durability as dental stone, but costs only as much as plaster of paris.

-Plaster of paris and concrete are about the same price, you just have to buy twice as much for twice the price- even this is usually cheaper than going straight for the quality products.
-So long as you don't put in too much concrete (no more than 2 fifths for walls, etc... and about a quarter for detailed work) it will have the same quality as dental plaster. -Toomy
+Plaster of paris and cement are about the same price, you just have to buy twice as much for twice the price- even this is usually cheaper than going straight for the quality products.
+So long as you don't put in too much cement (no more than 2 fifths for walls, etc... and about a quarter for detailed work) it will have the same quality as dental stone. -Toomy

 Finally getting back to model building and wanted to try Denstone, 50lbs for $33.57.
 I love it.
 I'm never going back to any other material.
 I'm mixing it thinner than recommended on the net (about 150ml to 300g vs. 60ml to 300g) and it's setting well.
 Still having a few bubble problems, but that's due to my pouring technique and not the plaster.
 Overall, HIGHLY recommended, and you can't complain about free shipping for a 50lb box! -Eric